-Thirty three years ago, at the height of the Troubles, Ireland faced a truly mysterious crime that remains virtually unsolved.
-Shergar, a beloved thoroughbred racehorse worth over 15 million dollars, was kidnapped from his stable in Co.
-Kildare by a gang of machine-gun wielding men in balaclavas.
+Thirty-four years ago today, at the height of the Troubles, Ireland faced a truly mysterious crime that remains virtually unsolved.
+Shergar, a beloved thoroughbred racehorse worth over $15 million, was kidnapped from his stable in County Kildare by a gang of machinegun-wielding men in balaclavas.
 After failed attempts to demand money for the stallion, gentle Shergar was brutally killed and his body was never found.

 When he retired after that first season, racehorse owners paid up to $120,000 for shares in his services impregnating mares, eager to have young horses from his bloodline to train for races.